-In 2016 our organic garden, Fern's Garden, produced eggplant, cherry and full sized tomatoes, peppers, squash, ferns, blackberries, black raspberries, and herbs such as stevia, mint, pineapple sage, and spearmint.
+In 2018 our organically-grown produce from Fern's Garden also produced eggplant, cherry and full sized tomatoes, peppers, squash, ferns, blackberries, black raspberries, and herbs such as stevia, mint, pineapple sage, and spearmint.
 We were also able to experiment with planting in straw bales, pallets, tires, and in the ground.

-In addition, our garden taught dozens of people with life challenges about the earth, nature, the growing cycle of plants, and allowed many of them to take ownership of the process.
+In addition, our garden taught people with life challenges about the earth, nature, the growing cycle of plants, and allowed many of them to take ownership of the process.

 Some of our produce was used to make organic vegetable soup and tea for special events held at Colby's Army.
 Other produce was given to men and women who are homeless or recently housed, and also to hungry families.
 And as a treat, our therapy horses even enjoyed a few bites of our squash.